-In addition, I am proud to say that I was selected for the NAMI Lane County Board of Directors in the Spring of 2017.
+In addition, I am proud to say that I was selected to serve as a member of the NAMI Lane County Board of Directors in the Spring of 2017, and completed this term in March 2019.
 More on this wonderful organization here.

 To view my professional profile on LinkedIn, visit the following link: https://www.linkedin.com/in/gene-obersinner-99a62a53?trk=hp-identity-name.

 For more information about the counseling process and what it's all about, please see my page about this.